webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Sun-Siphon.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/High
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Sun Siphon
 The safe limit of your Siphon Pool from the Store Energy ability increases by 3 points.
 If you spend an hour in sunlight (or an hour in contact with a suitable powerful energy source), you automatically fill your Siphon Pool to its safe limit.
 You can't refill your Siphon Pool this way again until after your next ten-hour recovery roll.
 Enabler.